cloudfoundry/docs-bosh/content/terminology.md

 ---
 ## bosh-init {: #bosh-init }

-Tool that was replace by CLI v2's `create-env` command used for creating and updating.
+Tool that was replaced by CLI v2's `create-env` command used for creating and updating.

 ---
 ## BOSH Lite {: #bosh-lite }